-- Credit risk managers approve and control credit risk and portfolio quality and ensure compliance with all applicable credit policies, and procedures. - Credit control units act as a monitoring function to perform independent checks on completeness of documentation to be executed, and compliance of conditions precedent / credit conditions prior to the activation of credit facilities / disbursement / accommodation of credit excess and ad-hoc facilities.
+- Credit risk managers approve and control credit risk and portfolio quality and ensure compliance with all applicable credit policies, and procedures. - Credit control units act as a monitoring function to perform independent checks on completeness of documentation to be executed, compliance of conditions precedent / credit conditions prior to the activation of credit facilities / disbursement / accommodation of credit excess and ad-hoc facilities and post-approval monitoring.